Undergraduate Course

 Specialist facilities

-• Carry out practical work in our new teaching laboratory, equipped with a suite of iPad-enabled Zeiss microscopes
+• Carry out practical work in our state-of-the-art teaching laboratory, equipped with a suite of iPad-enabled Zeiss microscopes

 • A next-generation genome sequencing facility.
 Receive training on using the Oxford Nanopore MinION, a portable handheld device that can sequence genomes in real time

-• A high performance computing cluster with 368 CPUs, 5.4Tb of RAM and 700Tb of storage for analyses of large biological data sets
+• A high performance computing cluster with more than 3,000 CPUs, each with up to 6Tb of RAM, allowing for the analysis of large biological data sets

-• An advanced bioimaging suite to visualise and process images of biological processes in real time
+• An advanced bioimaging suite (including mutiple types of fluorescent microscopes and flow cytometry) to visualise and process images of biological processes in real time

-• X-ray Crystallography and Macromolecular Interactions facilities for the biophysical characterisation of proteins and other macromolecules
+• X-ray Crystallography and Macromolecular Interactions facilities for the biophysical characterisation of proteins and other macromolecules, and also drug screening

 • Fully automated laboratories with robotic liquid handling systems and equipment for cell culture, molecular biology and gene editing